junxit/us-congress-bills-114/metadata.md

 - 2016-05-26 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S3379)
 - 2016-05-26 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S3378-3379)
 - 2016-05-26 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S3378-3379)
+- 2016-05-27 — Message on Senate action sent to the House.
+- 2016-05-27 — Received in the House.
+- 2016-05-27 — Referred to the House Committee on the Judiciary.